 And there’s more.
 Much of the world relies on carbohydrates as their major source of energy (aka calories).
 Rice, for example, is a staple in Southeast Asia.
-And the carbohydrate-rich potato was so critical to the people of Ireland that when the blight devastated the potato crop in the mid 1800s, much of the population was wiped out.
-Plus, a tribe described as lean, healthy and fit in New Guinea consumes more than 90% of their calories from carbohydrate.
+And the carbohydrate-rich potato was so critical to the people of Ireland that when the blight devastated the potato crop in the mid-1800s, much of the population was wiped out.
+Plus, a tribe described as lean, healthy and fit in New Guinea consumes more than 90% of their calories from carbohydrates.
 You’ll find more examples around the world of healthy diets rich in carbohydrates in the book The Blue Zones.

 Q: But don’t low-carb diets help people lose weight?

 They certainly do for a lot of people.
 In fact, studies show that low-carb diets result in greater weight loss over the first weeks and months compared to many other types of diets.
 But – and this is a big but – they don’t usually show better results by the 1-year mark or later.